In this section

 • Mr. R Beggs

-There are currently 112 pupils studying GCSE Physical Education.
-Class sizes currently range from 10-21 pupils.
-The present Year 11 year group have three mixed classes and the Year 12 year group also have three classes (two mixed and one all boys).
-Six sessions over a two week period are allocated for this subject, which reflects all other GCSE subject allocation.
+There are currently 120 pupils studying GCSE Physical Education.
+Class sizes currently range from 15-21 pupils.
+The present Year 11 group have three mixed classes and the Year 12 year group also have three classes (two mixed and one all boys).
+Six sessions over a two-week period are allocated for this subject, which reflects all other GCSE subject allocation.
 Pupils are entered for the CCEA examination in June.
-The weighting for the final assessment is 40% Practical, 40% Theory and a Personal Exercise/Activity Profile worth 20%.
-It is recommended that pupils who participate in sport on a regular basis or have a keen level of fitness would be suitable candidates to enrol on this course.
+The weighting for the final assessment is 50% Practical and 50% Theory.
+It is recommended that pupils who participate in a number of sports on a regular basis or have a keen level of fitness would be suitable candidates to enrol on this course.
 Both schools have a history of excellent results in this subject and will strive to further improve on this excellence.

 The A Level pupils study Sport and Fitness in the Active Leisure Industry, as provided by CCEA.
 This course promotes the development of fitness through providing pupils with the knowledge to devise a training programme for their peers and to monitor their progress and development.
 The course is 60% coursework and 40% theory.
 The A2 class is 9 in number and is a mixed class and the AS class has 24 pupils